SMFA Competitions

 Notwithstanding any other provision in these Regulations, the Saskatchewan Music Festival Association Inc.’s Board of Directors shall be the final and binding decision-making authority on all matters pertaining to competitions administered by the SMFA.

-Press Release – 2021
+Press Release – 2023

 Wallis Memorial Opera Competition

-The next Wallis Opera Competition will be held in February of 2024.
+The next Wallis Opera Competition will take place in February of 2026, in partnership with the Regina and Saskatoon Symphony Orchestras.

 Wallis Opera Competition Regulations